ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   $ sudo apt-get install libpcap-dev libxerces-c2-dev libpcre3-dev flex bison
   $ sudo apt-get install pkg-config autoconf libtool libboost-dev

 First, it is necessary to compile the `ofsoftswitch13` as a static library.
-The ``ofsoftswitch13`` code relies on another library, called ``NetBee``, which is used to parse the network packets.
+The ``ofsoftswitch13`` code relies on another library, called ``NetBee`` (http://www.nbee.org), which is used to parse the network packets.
 So we need to compile and install them in the proper order.

 Download the most recent `NetBee` version and unpack the source code: